-So Dershowitz v.
-CNN, and the provable true, false, statements promptly moved forward to the next stage of litigation, about four months after Alan Dershowitz filed his complaint.
-As such, this case is an example of a judge conducting proper proceedings.
+So, about four months after Alan Dershowitz filed his complaint, Dershowitz v.
+CNN, and the provable true, false, statements promptly moved forward to the next stage of litigation.
+As such, this case is an example of an oath-following judge conducting proper proceedings.

 Before we move on to learn how to locate dockets, let’s take a break for a musical interlude.
 Stretch and move around.

-Let’s say you want to follow a case in this highly charged politicized era of fake news and you don’t want to be duped about an ethical judge, a properly conducted proceeding, disseminate fake news, get freaked out, and do something stupid, like storm the U.S. Capital, and end up in prison or something.
+Let’s say you want to follow a case in this highly charged politicized era of fake news and you don’t want to be deceived about an ethical, oath-following judge, or a properly conducted proceeding, and disseminate fake news, get freaked out, and do something stupid, like storm the U.S. Capital or something.

 You would do the same thing in other states and jurisdictions.